thediveo/thediveo.github.io/docs/art/cap-add-drop.md

 penguins.
 You decide.

 Anyway, how are Linux capabilities assigned containers?
-Or more precise, how are the capabilities declared on container deployment in order to become effective and bounded capabilities?
+Or more precise, how are the capabilities declared on container deployment in order to then become the "effective" and "bounded" capabilities for the processes running inside the container?

 ## Container Capability Declaration

-Unfortunately, the [Docker compose file reference](https://docs.docker.com/compose/compose-file/compose-file-v2/#cap_add-cap_drop) describes the `cap_add` and `cap_drop` elements in rather terse fashion, as well as in hardly useful manner:
+Unfortunately, the [Docker compose file reference](https://docs.docker.com/compose/compose-file/compose-file-v2/#cap_add-cap_drop) describes the `cap_add` and `cap_drop` elements in rather terse fashion and hardly useful manner:

 > Add or drop container capabilities.
 See `man 7 capabilities` for a full list.

 Yes, that's it.
 Now we're enlighted, or are we?

-How do `cap_add` and `cap_drop` actually interact, especially as there is no order defined for them in a YAML composer document?
+- How do `cap_add` and `cap_drop` actually interact, especially as there is no order defined for them in a YAML composer document?
 Please remember, YAML dictionaries don't define any order of the keys, and `cap_add` and `cap_drop` are keys for two arrays of capabilities.

-And then, what happens if one or even both of `cap_add` and `cap_drop` contains `ALL`?
+- What happens if one or even both of `cap_add` and `cap_drop` contains `ALL`?

 To solve this mystery I had to dive into moby's source code and was lucky to (unexpectedly quickly) find